-It’s TSSAA high school basketball tournament time in Middle Tennessee, and MTSU once again is making temporary parking and traffic changes to accommodate its guests and neighbors.
+It’s TSSAA high school basketball tournament time in Middle Tennessee, and MTSU once again is making a few temporary parking and traffic changes to accommodate its guests and neighbors.

-As a result, motorists traveling around and on campus should be aware of several factors affecting MTSU roads and parking.
+As a result, motorists traveling around and on campus should be aware of some factors affecting MTSU roads and parking.

-• The Greenland Drive parking lot will be reserved for TSSAA ticket holders during both tournaments, and vehicles must pay $5 to park there.
+• The Greenland Drive parking lot will be reserved for TSSAA ticket holders during both tournaments.
 Students and faculty who use the Greenland Drive lot should prepare now to find alternative parking on campus, including the Tennessee Livestock Pavilion lot off Greenland Drive and the Rutherford Boulevard and MTSU parking lots.

 University officials are encouraging motorists to allow extra time to reach their destinations while passing by or traveling to campus because of tournament traffic congestion.
 Campus motorists also should use the university’s perimeter parking lots and the Raider Xpress shuttle service during the tournaments.

-MTSU will be on spring break March 9-14, during the first TSSAA tournament, and no classes will be held.
+MTSU students will have a study day Friday, March 12, during the first TSSAA tournament, and no classes will be held.
 University offices will be open regular hours during the tournaments.

 For more information about MTSU traffic, parking and road closures, call the MTSU Parking and Transportation Services Office at 615-898-2850 or visit www.mtsu.edu/parking.
 For more information about the TSSAA state tournaments, visit www.tssaa.org or call 615-889-6740.